jeussantiago/CoinCompanions/README.md

     -   [x] if user accepts, they become friends: delete friend request
     -   [x] if user declines, delete friend request (maybe notify user but probably not)
 -   [x] remove friend

+Frontend

+-   [ ] can search users by email frontend
+    -   will be able to see if can add user as friend or 'pending' if friend request sent already (could also just not make the pending user visible)
+-   [ ] other user sees all friend request each with a button to accept or decline
+    -   [ ] on accept, both users become friend
+    -   [ ] on decline, friend request deleted
+-   [ ] view to see all user's friends
+-   [ ] delete friend: 3 dots then popup that confirms if user wants to delete the friend

+#### TRIP & EXPENSES

+Backend

+-   [ ] user can create a trip
+-   [ ] see all users on the trip
+-   [ ] user can invite users to the trip (any user can invite to the trip if they are part of the trip already)
+-   [ ] user can join the trip once they accept

+-   [ ] see all expenses
+-   [ ] create expense (defaultted to 'even split' upon creation but user can specify)
+    -   can split evenly: can specify who to include or not include (all include and all not included are is seen as same thing)
+    -   can split with raw numbers (can only add expense if total is properly added to total.
+If total=10, can't have user1 pay 3 and user2 pay 4.
+Has to add up to total(10))
+    -   can split using percentage ( same conecept as above)
+-   [ ] modify expense
+    -   spliting same concept as above
+-   [ ] recalculate total amount everyone owes

+-   when a user accepts the trip, they are redirected straight to the trip itself.
+-   if there are expenses already in the trip, the user can select which expenses to want to add themselves into.

+    -   if the expenses is not evenly distributed (this means that someone manually change who owes how much) then a red box in the same expense row saying "unable to include self"
+    -   if the expense is evenly distributed, then a user can add themselves

+    -   once we get a list of all the expenses a user wants to add themselves into, the the expenses will get modified to now include the new person/tranasction and the other existing people/transactions will be modified. split expense will be recalculated.

+    (some people are going to settle prematurely, so they will be in the expenses, don't include these expenses - filter it out in backend and remove from frontend)

+-   because of this constant changing expenses.
+I don't think i will add the recalculating process every time theres a update to the expense.
+I'll keep it seperate and just call them when I need it.
+    -   if a person is in the trip already and they create a new expense of update an existing expense.
+We recalculate how much everyone owes after that
+    -   if a person just joined the trip and did the thing where they specify which expenses to add themselves into.
+We are going to update all the expenses first, then recalculate.

+Frontend

+-   [ ] can search people to add to trip from friends list and email (exclude the people who are already in the trip)

 ## BUILD: